m2x07/easy-arch-install/README.md

 |&lt;swap&gt;    | same as your ram  | Linux Swap    |
 |&lt;root&gt;    | remaining storage | Linux filesystem|

-> *Minimum of 512M is recommended for efi partition.
+> **NOTE:** Minimum of 512M is recommended for efi partition.
 If you will be installing multiple kernels, use atleast 1024M for efi partition.
-We are not going to install multiple kernel in this guide but i'm still alloting 1024M.*<br>
+We are not going to install multiple kernel in this guide but i'm still alloting 1024M.<br>

 The order doesn't matter but this is what i prefer.<br>
 Write and Quit.<br>